 How much money do you need to retire in Spain?

-Of course, it will depend on where you choose to retire, as for example in Costa del Sol it will be much cheaper.
-But that can be a good enough estimate.
+Of course, it will depend on where you choose to retire (for example in Costa del Sol it will be much cheaper), but that amount is a good enough estimate.

-As Spain has tons of parks and outdoor possibilities, leisure can be enjoyed completely for free.
+As Spain has tons of parks and outdoor spaces, leisure can be enjoyed completely for free.

 Going for a walk in front of the sea, exploring nature, hiking… these are all activities that any retiree can enjoy without spending a dime.